Samurai and "the way of the warrior"

 The calm mind of a warrior

-From the 13th century Samurai conduct became heavily influenced by Zen Buddhism.
+From the thirteenth century, samurai conduct became heavily influenced by Zen Buddhism.

 By being present in the moment, Zen training allowed a samurai to become one with their sword and the free and spontaneous mind gave them the mental edge over their enemy.
 Zen meditation calmed the mind and gave a warrior philosophical strength to deal with their inevitable death.

-In the mid 1600s, Miyamoto Musashi, the highly revered and undefeated swordsman and samurai wrote Go Rin Sho, The Book of Five Rings.
-Widely published today his teachings on military strategy and tactics draw heavily on Tibetan and Zen philosophy and he advocated the use of both the katana and the wakizashi simultaneously in battle.
+In the mid-1600s, Miyamoto Musashi, the highly revered and undefeated swordsman and samurai, wrote Go Rin Sho, or The Book of Five Rings.
+Widely published today, his teachings on military strategy and tactics draw heavily on Tibetan and Zen philosophy and he advocated the use of both the katana and the wakizashi simultaneously in battle.

 During the Edo period the Tokugawa shogunate sought to achieve a unified Japan and towards the end of this relatively peaceful time the role of the samurai changed from that of warrior to courtier, bureaucrat and administrator, and with it the original use of the katana.
 Although they continued to carry their swords they were now more a symbol of power rather than a means of defence.